Website Manager

 Player Expectations

-We are proud of our Queen Anne Quick Styx players because you live up to the very basic but very important expectations that we ask of you.
+We are proud of our Quick Styx Lacrosse players because you live up to the very basic but very important expectations that we ask of you.
 We expect that you will:

 • Be present.
 Lacrosse is a team sport, and we need our players to show up at practices and games, ready to learn, play, and support their teammates.
 We ask that you are present for at least 75% of all practices during the season and as many games as possible.
 Your teammates are counting on you.